How Many Strands of Barbed Wire Is Best For Cattle?

 The Five-Strand Sweet Spot

 For most perimeter runs, five strands strike the perfect balance of security, visibility, and budget.
+This setup is a common choice in our Barbed Wire Fence Installation projects across the Southeast.
 Decades of Panhandle and South Georgia ranch data show that a properly tensioned five-wire fence holds cows and calves with minimal maintenance.

 Six or More Strands: When Extra Muscle Matters